-1. Introduction
+1 Introduction

 Recent advancements in wireless data networking and portable information appliances have given rise to the concept of mobile computing.
 Users can access information and services irrespective of their movement and physical location.
 However, such an environment is extremely dynamic: Nodes can voluntarily disconnect themselves or move around; absence of wireless network signals can disconnect nodes from the network; nodes can fail and messages can be lost.
 Consequently, failure, disconnection, or mobility may cause a node or several of them to detach from the rest of the network, creating one or more network partitions.
-Another particularity of mobile environment is the fact that links are not bidirectional because, in practice, the two processes cannot rely on the same physical and logical resources in both directions.
-For argument's sake, small devices like PDAs consume more power energy for emitting than for receiving messages on wireless networks, thus leading to non-uniform radio range.

 As the geographic extent of the system grows or its connectivity weakens, network partitions tend to be more frequent.
 They may result in a reduction or degradation of services but not necessarily render the application completely unavailable.
 Partitions should keep working as autonomous distributed systems offering services to their clients as far as possible.
-Algorithms that should benefit from a partition detector module are for instance distributed consensus in partitionable networks, and resources allocation and placement in dynamic networks.
 Therefore, a mechanism for providing information to the application about network partition is highly important in wireless environments, and is the focus of this paper.
 We propose an eventually perfect unreliable partition detector for wireless systems.
 Similarly to an unreliable failure detector [5], an unreliable partition detector can be considered as a per process oracle, which periodically provides, for each process p, a list of processes suspected to be unreachable, that is those processes which are suspected of being in another partition than p's one.
 A partition detector is unreliable in the sense that it can make mistakes.
 Two properties characterise a failure detector: completeness and accuracy.
-Roughly speaking, completeness sets requirements in respect to crashed processes, while accuracy restricts the number of false suspicions.
+Roughly speaking, completeness sets requirements with respect to crashed processes, while accuracy restricts the number of false suspicions.
 By analogy, these two properties also characterise our partition detector, but with respect to reachable processes.
-Thus, our partition detector assures the following completeness and accuracy properties: A process p, which is correct, eventually detects every process that does not take part in p's partition; and peventually stops suspecting correct processes that belong to its partition.
+Thus, our partition detector assures the following completeness and accuracy properties: A process p, which is correct, eventually detects every process that does not take part to p's partition; and p eventually stops suspecting correct processes that belong to its partition.

 Our partition detector is able to detect partitions due to disconnections as well as failures.
-The ultimate goal of characterising the nature of the partition is to help the decision-making process of applying countermeasures for fault tolerance and disconnection tolerance: e.g., remove a faulty participant from a vote and wait for disconnected ones.
+The ultimate goal of characterising the nature of the partition is to help the decision-making process of applying countermeasures for fault tolerance and disconnection tolerance.
 Hence, in order to build our partition detector, a failure detector and a disconnection detector are required.
-Both detectors participate in our solution and the partition detector tor exploits information provided by them.
+Both detectors participate in our solution and the partition detector exploits information provided by them.